mattmakai/fullstackpython.com/source/content/pages/09-security/0903-web-security.markdown

 category: page
 slug: web-application-security
 sort-order: 092
-choice1url:
+choice1url: /web-analytics.html
-choice1icon:
+choice1icon: fa-dashboard
-choice1text:
+choice1text: I want to learn more about the users of my app with analytics.
-choice2url:
+choice2url: /api-integration.html
-choice2icon:
+choice2icon: fa-link fa-inverse
-choice2text:
+choice2text: How do I integrate external APIs into my app?
-choice3url:
+choice3url: /logging.html
-choice3icon:
+choice3icon: fa-align-left fa-inverse
-choice3text:
+choice3text: How can I log events that occur while the app is running?
-choice4url:
+choice4url: /monitoring.html
-choice4icon:
+choice4icon: fa-bar-chart-o fa-inverse
-choice4text:
+choice4text: What tools should I use for monitoring the live web app?

 # Web Application Security